Hong Kong Polytechnic University: Organisation

 The Graduate School, established in September 2020, oversees the administration of research postgraduate education of the university, though the academic supervision of students is still managed by the respective faculties, schools or department.

 The College of Undergraduate Studies, established in 2025, is to foster academic excellence, innovation, and whole-person development in students through academic programmes, interdisciplinary learning, and the General University Requirements for their success in a rapidly changing world.

-The College of Professional and Continuing Education (CPEC), founded in 2002, is a subsidiary of the university.
+The College of Professional and Continuing Education (CPCE), founded in 2002, is a subsidiary of the university.
 It is formed by Hong Kong Community College (HKCC) and School of Professional Education and Executive Development (SPEED), both of which offer self-financed degree programmes and sub-degrees programmes in the name of the college.

 Research

-PolyU's research focus areas include: Deep Space Exploration, Smart Cities, Materials & Sensing Technology, Life Sciences & Healthcare, AI & Robotics and Advanced Manufacturing.
+PolyU's research focus areas include: deep space exploration, smart cities, materials and sensing technology, life sciences and healthcare, AI and robotics and advanced manufacturing.
 To facilitate the implementation of cross-disciplinary research through collaborations among faculties and schools and other local and overseas institutions and partners.
-PolyU established more than 80 research laboratories, institutes and centres including 19 research institutes and centres under the PolyU Academy for Interdisciplinary Research, as well as over 10 Mainland Translational Research Institutes located in various Chinese Mainland cities.
+PolyU established more than 80 research laboratories, institutes and centres including 20 research institutes and centres under the PolyU Academy for Interdisciplinary Research, as well as over 10 Mainland Translational Research Institutes located in various Chinese Mainland cities.
 In addition, there are two State Key Laboratories, two Hong Kong Branches of Chinese National Engineering Research Centres, and four Chinese Academy of Sciences-PolyU Joint Laboratories, along with other university-level research facilities spanning diverse fields.

 The Hong Kong Research Institute of Textiles and Apparel established by PolyU in 2006 acts as a focal point to enhance technological innovation in textiles and apparel industry for the development of highly competitive industrial clusters in Hong Kong.
+In order to promote undergraduate research, PolyU has established Undergraduate Research and Innovation Scheme (URIS), with the aim to nurture next generation of leaders.
+URIS is a two year project funded by the University and all student admitted under this scheme will be offered financial support and project grants.

 Rankings and reputation

-Overall Rankings
+Overall rankings

-Globally, PolyU is #54 in the QS World University Rankings 2026, #83 in the Times Higher Education (THE) World University Rankings 2026, #58 in the US News Best Global Universities Rankings 2025–2026, and #151–200 in ARWU 2025.
+Globally, PolyU is #50 in the QS World University Rankings 2027, #80 in the Times Higher Education (THE) World University Rankings 2026, #52 in the US News Best Global Universities Rankings 2026–2027, and #101–150 in ARWU 2026.

 PolyU was named the 3rd most international university in the world in 2025 by THE.
-The University was ranked #6 worldwide (#3 in Hong Kong) in the QS "Top 50 Under 50" list of the world's top young universities (2021) and #7 worldwide (#3 in Hong Kong) in the Times Higher Education's Young University Rankings 2024.
+The university was ranked #6 worldwide (#3 in Hong Kong) in the QS "Top 50 Under 50" list of the world's top young universities (2021) and #7 worldwide (#3 in Hong Kong) in the Times Higher Education's Young University Rankings 2024.

-Subject / Area Rankings
+Subject/area rankings

 QS Subject Rankings

-In the QS World University Rankings by Subject 2025:
+In the QS World University Rankings by Subject 2026: